National Science Foundation Improving Undergraduate STEM Education (IUSE) Grant

 Women in STEM Panel and Academic Expo

-In welcoming the Class of 2018, the Council on Science and Technology hosted the annual Women in STEM Panel and participated in the Academic Expo during Freshmen Orientation.
-The Women in STEM Panel was moderated by the Council Director, Prof. Naomi Leonard (Mechanical and Aerospace Engineering).
-Panel participants included: Abby Doyle (Chemistry), Danelle Davenport (Molecular Biology), Rebecca Fiebrink (Computer Science), and Natalie Saenz and Elizabeth Yang (Women in Science Colloquium student representatives).
-During the Academic Expo, members of the Council staff greeted students, shared information, and answered questions.
+The Council on Science and Technology hosts the annual Women in STEM Panel and participates in the Academic Expo during Freshmen Orientation.
+The Women in STEM Panel was moderated by the .
+Previous panel participants include Senior Associate Director CST, Evelyn Laffey, Council Director, Prof. Naomi Leonard (Mechanical and Aerospace Engineering), Abby Doyle (Chemistry), Danelle Davenport (Molecular Biology), Rebecca Fiebrink (Computer Science), and Natalie Saenz and Elizabeth Yang (Women in Science Colloquium student representatives).
+During the Academic Expo, members of the Council staff greet students, share information, and answer questions.

 The Evnin Lectures were established with a gift from Anthony B. Evnin to promote a better understanding of the critical roles of science and technology in all aspects of human endeavor.
 Since 1991, the Council on Science and Technology has invited luminaries in the fields of science, math, engineering and technology to explore topics of interest to a broad audience.
 These lectures are free and open to the public.

 Co-Curricular and Informal Learning Experiences